visit-dav/visit/src/doc/using_visit/Quantitative/Expressions.rst

 Image Processing Expressions
 """"""""""""""""""""""""""""

-The image processing expressions defined here are not suitable for multiblock data.
+The image processing expressions defined here are not suitable for multi-block data.
 They do not handle domain boundaries properly even if the input database properly defines suitable layers of *ghost* zones.
 They do, however, operate on 2 and 3D data.